arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ### Sensors Deployment

-- The **Current Sensor** alongside the grid voltage will help us measure the compressor power consumption for monitoring and overcurrent detection.
-It will be placed hooked in the compressor AC power line.
+- The **Current Sensor**, along with the grid voltage, will help measure the compressor's power consumption for monitoring and overcurrent detection.
+It will be installed in the compressor's AC power line.
-- The **Temperature Sensor** will measure the compressor electric motor temperature for monitoring and high temperature detection.
-It will be fixed to the compressor motor.
+- The **Temperature Sensor** will measure the compressor's electric motor temperature for monitoring and high temperature detection.
+It will be attached to the compressor motor.
-- The **Pressure Sensor** will measure the compressor air pressure for monitoring and high pressure detection.
-It will be screwed in the compressor tank pressure output.
+- The **Pressure Sensor** will measure the compressor's air pressure for monitoring and high pressure detection.
+It will be screwed into the compressor tank's pressure output.
 - The **Nicla Sense ME** will detect anomalous vibrations.
-It will be fixed to the compressor motor or pump and powered with a battery or external power source.
+It will be fixed to the compressor motor or pump and powered by a battery or an external power source.

 ### Anomalies Detection